How Glaucoma Affects Your Eligibility for Laser Eye Surgery

 The biggest concern for patients with glaucoma is the health of their optic nerves.
 During the standard LASIK surgery, the creation of the eye flap causes a brief increase in pressure.
 For the majority of LASIK patients, this temporary pressure increase is not an issue.
 However, for those with glaucoma, any additional eye pressure is concerning.

 If you have glaucoma and are interested in LASIK, your surgeon will consider the following in determining if you are a strong candidate:

 - Is your glaucoma controlled or continuing to progress?

 - Has there been any damage to your optic nerve?

 - Do you have any other eye conditions or health issues?

 If the optic nerve is not damaged and your glaucoma is stable, you may be a candidate for LASIK.
-An alternative is photorefractive keratectomy (PRK) surgery, which is a similar vision correction procedure that does not involve creating a flap in the eye.
+An alternative is a photorefractive keratectomy (PRK) surgery, which is a similar vision correction surgery that does not involve creating a flap in the eye.
 Both LASIK and PRK procedures are very common and regularly performed by the experienced team at LVC led by Dr. Eippert.

 During your initial consultation, we will discuss your glaucoma and its progression.
 We invite you to make an appointment to learn more about the vision correction options available to you.